kingsdigitallab/alice-thornton/README.md

 ## Edition

 - [The TEI editions of the books](https://github.com/kingsdigitallab/alice-thornton/tree/edition) are kept in the `edition` branch
-- [The HTML chunks](https://github.com/kingsdigitallab/alice-thornton/tree/dts) are generated from the TEI editions every day at 10pm and saved into the `dts` branch
+- [The HTML chunks](https://github.com/kingsdigitallab/alice-thornton/tree/dts) are generated from the TEI editions every day at 1pm & 6pm and saved into the `dts` branch
-- The Text Viewer reads HTML chunks from the `dts` branch
+- The [Text Viewer](https://thornton-stg.kdl.kcl.ac.uk/books/viewer/) reads HTML chunks from the `dts` branch
-- The development site shows the latest HTML chunks
+- The [development site](https://thornton-dev.kdl.kcl.ac.uk/books/viewer/) shows the latest HTML chunks
 - Snapshots of the `dts` branch will be manually tagged with incremental version numbers (e.g. e0.1.0)
 - The version numbers will be used to control what is released to the staging and live sites

+### Version numbering

+Suggested format of the version based on the [Semantic Versioning standard](https://semver.org/):

+`eX.Y.Z`

+Where:
+* "e": is just a prefix standing for "edition" (as opposed to the software)
+* X, Y & Z are numbers
+* X: incremented only for major releases or when breaking changes are introduced (e.g. radical change to the structure of the TEI documents, or ID schemes)
+* Y: incremented each time text or markup is added or improved
+* Z: for minor patches/corrections
+* Note that each time a number is incremented, the ones on its right are reset to 0
+* Also note that number can go above 9 (e.g. e1.12.2)

+The initial version is e0.1.0.
+First release of the edition to the public site will be 1.0.0.
+The release of a new book or chapter to the public would increase the middle number.
+Correction of mistakes increase the last number.

+Analogy:
+* X is for the new edition of a book
+* Y is for adding a new chapter to a draft
+* Z is for spelling corrections

+## Developing the DTS server

+To edit the code of the DTS server locally while testing it with the AT Text Viewer on the AT edition:

+1. git clone [kdl-dts-server](https://github.com/kingsdigitallab/kdl-dts-server) in a new folder outside the project
+2. Start the server: `npm run start tests/settings-at.json` (will run on localhost:3000)
+3. Point the Text Viewer to localhost:3000 (via UI and text-viewer.js in this project)